I am an Assistant Professor in the Department of Mathematics and Statistics at Dalhousie University, Halifax, Canada.

 Email: sr766936 ‘at’ dal.ca

-NEWS 11/20/20: I am organizing a 2021 Séminaire de Mathématiques Supérieures (with generous support from the CRM, Fields, PIMS, and the MSRI) in microlocal analysis.
-This will run as an intensive, online summer school spanning the months of May-August, with the target audience being graduate students.
+NEWS 5/10/21: I am organizing a 2021 Séminaire de Mathématiques Supérieures (with generous support from the CRM, Fields, PIMS, AARMS, GEMSTONE, and the MSRI) in microlocal analysis and its applications.
+This is running as an intensive, online summer school spanning the months of May-August, with the target audience being graduate students.
 For more information, follow this link.
-(Note: the webpage is still under construction)
+Any graduate students (or even postdocs or permanent faculty members) interested in attending can email any of the organizers.

 Feel free to email me if you have questions.